val3r1o/gns3-automation-fabric/README.md

 if not able to consol on OS10
 edit->preferences-> console application -> edit: KDE/KONSOLE <- this package is already installed by the script.
 # 3
-Import (not open) the project wait GNS3 to import. run the nodes.
+Import (not open) the project wait GNS3 to import. double check if the interfaces are correctly connected also on the OOB switch. run the nodes.